PMDU Priorities

 Education

-This initiative is about more than just meals—it’s an investment in education, student well-being, assistance with cost of living, and the future of our nation.
+This programme is about more than meals.
+It’s about helping families with the cost of living, giving every child an equal start to the day, and investing in the future of our nation.

 Energy

-- Energy Infrastructure: Increasing renewable energy capacity for The Bahamas
+- Energy Infrastructure: Expanding renewable energy capacity across The Bahamas

-- Energy Efficiency: Increasing savings through energy efficiency retrofits in government buildings and fleets
+- Energy Efficiency: Reducing costs through retrofits in government buildings and fleets

 Golden Yolk